Honors College History

 • Advanced Cybersecurity Experience for Students (ACES) program, added in 2013.

-In 2014, Digital Cultures & Creativity was renamed to Design Cultures and Creativity (DCC), reflecting an evolution in its focus.
 The Honors College’s expansion marked a new era of specialized, interdisciplinary honors education at the University of Maryland.

 More Recent Program Additions